 Business is increasing doing close to $1.5M per year.
 Wants to buy more equipment to grow and banks are declining him.
 This Georgia business owner is looking for $150K to $200K in equipment financing from the bank.
 Challenge is credit is 560.
 The initial loan for $37,500 for six months.
 Business grows with our small business loan to over $1.5M and then re-borrows $85,727 for 14 months.
 Comes back to add more as growth is strong and borrows $46,763 for 13 months.
 He now has a 660-credit score; revenue is trending to $1.7M and now has 3,400 customers.

 Decatur, GA – Mortuary

 Thirty-one-year-old business is doing $4.5M.
-Wants to renovate several things like asphalt, carpeting, etc. The company needs $50,000 immediately.
+Wants to renovate several things like asphalt, carpeting, etc., to improve his real estate.
+The company is looking for a lender because it needs $50,000 immediately.
 His business is considered high risk due to industry type and business credit.
 We provided this funeral parlor with $200,000 for 15 months with a capital loan.

 Alpharetta, GA – General Contractor

 This home improvement and roofing contractor does over $2M in annual revenue and needs $50,000 to $75,000 in 7 days for growth.
 He is looking at a 30% ROI in 90 days.
 His personal credit is poor so an SBA loan is out of the question.
 He borrows $100,000 for 14 months with a term loan.
 He was then looking to open a new market plus add a sales staff.
 He takes a short term loan for $100,000 for ten months.
 He returns a 3rd time and borrows $150,000 for one year.
 He borrows another $150,000 for 12 months just recently.
 Within two years he borrows $500K.

 As a result of COVID-19, Sunwise Capital was ready with Economic Injury Disaster Loan assistance.